 Could this example have been improved if each of the “dialogues” mentioned had had at least one sentence to itself, and possibly two?
 One to describe the oppositional themes and another to illustrate the application of it?

 The third quotation was written by the artist Grayson Perry, for his 2011/2012 British Museum show “The Tomb of the Unknown Craftsman“.
 How much clearer is this?
 Even without visual information, it seems more direct, informative, engaging – and therefore more effective.
-He had many interpretation boards with explanations and stories distributed throughout the show, and they were an absolute delight, without question enhancing the experience of the artworks he had made in response to British Museum artifacts.
+He had many interpretation panels with explanations and stories distributed throughout the show.
+They were an absolute delight, without question enhancing the experience of the artworks he had made in response to British Museum artifacts.
 All of them were written in a clear, engaging, explanatory and intelligent way – without succumbing to two more common writing mistakes:

 There are of course many reasons why interpretation may look as it does.
 It has its own internal, professional, curatorial and academic practices and logic, all of which present valid cases for how it is written.